bonusly/un-handbook/README.md

 Our dedication to diversity goes beyond simply putting equal opportunity copy on our job descriptions.
 We use tools (like [Textio](https://textio.com/)) to eliminate gender bias from the language of our job postings, and actively seek out applicants from diverse backgrounds.
 And we invite feedback from job applicants and employees alike about how we can better embrace diversity.
 We all have [unconscious biases](https://www.youtube.com/watch?v=nLjFTHTgEVU), and welcome your help in identifying and mitigating them.

+On an individual level, you can help contribute first by learning about how privilege and bias can work to exclude certain voices in the workplace.
+For example, [meetings are often a situation in which women, minorities, and people with reserved personalities struggle to be heard](https://hbr.org/2014/06/women-find-your-voice).
+If you are someone who feels comfortable and confident in meetings and usually speaks early and often, try asking for input from your colleagues before giving your opinion.
+Encourage others who do speak up by practicing active listening and thanking them for their input.

 ### Delight the customer

+Embodying this value means:
 * Provide a delightful experience
 * Make it fun & easy
 * Provide value over the long term